-For more information about the different directories and types of code that are not described in this document, see Carmen System Configuration Reference Manual.
+For more information about the different directories and types of code that are not described in this document, see Jeppesen System Configuration Reference Manual.

 Executable scripts

 The executable scripts available in the CARMUSR are mainly wrapper scripts for functionality available in the CARMSYS, many of which are run either by an administrator or recurrently by Sysmond.